hftamayo/azuremlproj02/README.md

 ## Part 6: Consume model endpoints
 *Main goal*: To interact with the deployed model using a source code specifically designed for the purpose.

-*Checkpoints to be considered*:
+*A. Checkpoints to be considered*:

     1. In the endpoint.py file update the values of scoring_uri and key obtained from the consume tab of the deployed model
     2. Execute the endpoint.py file
     3. A file called data.json should be created as a result of the interaction
     4. To test the performance of the endpoint run benchmark.sh file, do not forget to update the values of scoring_uri and key as well.

-*Screenshots of the execution of some stages*:
+*B. Screenshots of the execution of some stages*:

     1. Scoring_uri and key values obtained from the consume tab of the deployed model
     2. Updating endpoint.py